imagej/imagej.github.io/_pages/2010-03-12_-_New_plugin__Directionality.md

 description: test description
 ---

 {% include person content='JeanYvesTinevez' %} released the [Directionality](Directionality ) plugin, which allows you to quantify the orientation of the structures in your images.
 It does so by analyzing either the Fourier spectrum, or the local image gradient.
-Check it out, it is pretty cool\!
+Check it out, it is pretty cool!